Immunotherapy candidate targeting the metastatic process

 In early 2018, the Company initiated an open-label Phase 1 trial to evaluate the safety and tolerability of the MVA‑BN® Brachyury vaccine, followed by a brachyury encoded fowlpox (FPV) booster in patients.
 The trial will enroll up to 10 patients with metastatic or unresectable, locally advanced malignant solid tumors.
 Patients will receive two prime doses of MVA-BN Brachyury, followed by multiple booster doses with FPV-Brachyury.
 The primary endpoint of the study is safety and tolerability, and secondary endpoints include immunologic responses as measured by an increase in brachyury-specific T-cells and other tumor-associated antigens, as well as evidence of clinical benefit such as progression-free survival (PFS) and objective response (OR).

-Later in 2018, the Company plans to initiate a Phase 2 study that combines the vaccine with radiation in patients with advanced chordoma.
+In November 2018, the Company initiate a Phase 2 study that combines the vaccine with radiation in patients with advanced chordoma.
 The Company has obtained orphan drug status with the FDA for this indication and could also be eligible for the FDA’s Orphan Products Clinical Trials Grants Program which supports the clinical development of products for use in rare diseases or conditions where no current therapy exists.
 At the appropriate time, the Company will also apply for a Breakthrough Therapy Designation with the FDA.

 Ongoing or planned trials